Linux VPS (Docker)

 If you have been running a node using the install script provided, please remove these nodes following the instructions below.

-If you are a new user, continue to Set up your firewall.
+If you are a new user, continue to Start your node.

 - Logon to your server as a non root user with sudo (admin) rights.